dwstanley/atc/README.md

 The chosen architecture follows common web service design principles and makes use of **spring-data**, **spring-rest**, and project **lombok**.

 The front end was written in React and is designed to demonstrate the functionality of REST service but due to time constraints is far from a production ready UI.
+Please note that while the UI is functional, user feedback is lacking so illegal requests my be consumed and not presented to the user.
+If the application is behaving unexpected I suggest running with dev tools open to view the error.

+Also note that when adding planes for arrival and departure their current state is considered.
+The system will ignore your request if you attempt to land a grounded plane, or similarly depart one that is already schedule for arrival.
+The demo is preloaded with an aircraft of each type that has a **null** status which can be added to either the arrival or departure queue.

 ### Build